 Business combinations - IFRS 1 allows us to apply this standard on a prospective or retrospective basis.
-We have elected to apply IFRS 3(revised), Business combinations, on a prospective basis for all business combinations completed after January 1, 2010.
+We have elected to apply IFRS 3 (revised), Business combinations, on a prospective basis for all business combinations completed after January 1, 2010.

 Cumulative translation differences - IFRS 1 allows cumulative translation differences for foreign operations to be cleared through equity on transition.
 Gains or losses from the subsequent disposal of the foreign operations would exclude translation differences arising prior to adopting IFRS.
-We will elect to reset cumulative translation differences to zero on transition.
+We expect to reset our cumulative translation differences to zero on transition.
 We have cumulative translation gains of \$46.9 million at December 31, 2009.
+We expect to eliminate these gains from our cumulative translation account and reduce our deficit upon transition to IFRS.
+This will not impact total equity.